cryptpad/documentation/user_guide/apps/form.rst

 |cptools form-text| Text
 +++++++++++++++++++++++++

-|cptools form-text| Response: one line of text
+Response: one line of text

 Options: